sapcc/hugo-documentation-templater/README.md

 ---
 ```

-#### Configure the latest changes section in the landing page
+#### Configure the Latest Changes Section on the Landing Page

-Display the recent file changes of the documentation content as they are committed in github.
-To activate this section enter the number of file changes to be shown in the section adding following configuration to the `config.yaml`:
+To display recent file changes in your documentation content as they are committed to GitHub, you just need to configure the number of changes to be shown.
+Add the following configuration to your `config.yaml` to activate this section:

 ```yaml
 params: